Information for Faculty

 English, Foreign Language, and Linguistics Alerts

-Spring 2023 Alerts entry will begin on Monday, January 30th and Early Alerts are due by Wednesday, February 8th for English and foreign language faculty.
+Fall 2023 Alerts entry will begin on Monday, September 11th and Early Alerts are due by Monday, September 18th for English and foreign language faculty.

 Alerts ONLY need to be entered for students who may be currently receiving a D/F/U. Instructors have the option to enter alerts for students who are doing fine academically, but for whom there are other concerns.
 Although optional, presenting those concerns provides helpful information for advisors to address underlying issues that could be impeding a student’s academic success.